LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

   "aggregations": {
     "Name your aggregation here": {
       "Specify aggregation type here": {
-        "field": "Name the field you want to aggregate here", "size": State how many buckets you want returned here }
+        "field": "Name the field you want to aggregate here" }
     }
   }